rowanzhu/easydb/README.md

 # easydb
-A simple key-value database based on leveldb
+A simple key-value database
+Based on leveldb
 On linus platform
 Only single process & single thread
 Real-time write to disk but poor read, especially for backup system